Barry Glassman: Career

-After college, Glassman was a claims investigative specialist with Travelers Insurance Company.
-He worked there until 1990 when he took a position with Baltimore Gas and Electric Company.
+After college, Glassman was a claims investigative specialist with Travelers Insurance Company until 1990, after which he worked as an utility claims representative until 2012.

 Glassman became active in politics soon after college.
 He became a member of the Maryland Association of Counties in 1990 and was active until 1998.
 He was also a member of the National Association of Counties during the same time, serving on the rural affairs committee.
 He has been a member of the Maryland Claims Adjusters since 1990.